laurensotto/symfony-skeleton/README.md

 - No control over names given to generated OpenAPI models
 - Ever-growing clutter in your Entity classes, something that is a pain to keep track of for me

 I found that writing request and response models not only gives me the headspace to see what is going on in my code, but it also made sure that I was more aware of which data would be processed by which user type.
 To avoid situations where normal users could change passwords for others, or even their own roles.
-Lastly it brought me to a point where I was able to have my requests pre-mapped and validated, erasing the need for Symfony Forms and working with Request models in controllers.
+Lastly it brought me to a point where I was able to have my requests pre-mapped and validated, erasing the need for Symfony Forms and working with the standard Request object in controllers.
 The latter being the biggest upside, as I was free from checks like these:
 ```php
 public function post(Request $request): JsonResponse
 {